 Preferred is possible however unlikely with most cases of AFib.
 If the AF was paroxysmal with no other underlying heart conditions and health is great otherwise, we have approvals for life insurance at preferred rates.

 This happens when the AFib was brought on by an infection or something unrelated to heart disease (like hyperthyroidism).
 Using your doctor’s records, ECGs and other proof that it was an isolated event is a must!

 From the onset, going for a preferred class takes significant legwork and documentation.

-Persistent Afibbers with their condition under control usually qualify for standard rates.
-Underwriters are looking for six months to a year of stability on medication or after a cardioversion or PVI.
+Persistent AFibbers with their condition under control usually qualify for standard rates.
+Underwriters are looking for six months to a year of stability on medication or after cardioversion or PVI.